-Writing Prompts to Relieve Stress and Calm Anxiety
+Writing Prompts to Relieve Stress & Calm Anxiety

-Learning how to live through a global pandemic while fighting for social justice and trying to figure out what school and work will be like in the coming weeks is exhausting and overwhelming.
+Learning to balance school, work, and other commitments can be exhausting and overwhelming.
 Journaling is a powerful tool that can help relieve stress and calm anxiety.
 Below are several journaling prompts to help you express your thoughts and feelings, spark conversations, boost creativity, and instill gratitude and hope.
 A journal is your safe space for honest reflection, so as you complete your writing prompts, allow yourself to feel whatever emotions you feel.

 - What social justice issues are you passionate about or would like to learn more about and why?